hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 Wait for the service to be fully started, once it's ready, connect on <http://localhost:8080/>
 and login as `admin` with `changeme` for password.

+!!!tip
+    Follow the logs of this Splunk container with the Docker logs command:

+    ```bash
+    docker logs -f splunk-demo
+    ```

 ### Create the `besu` index

 1. In the Splunk web interface, navigate to [the index list in the settings](http://localhost:8080/en-US/manager/search/data/indexes).
-1. Create a new index with `besu` for Index Name.
+1. [Create a new event index] with `besu` for Index Name.
 1. Leave other fields with defaults and save this new `besu` index.

 ### Run Besu